Government-issued Debenture Example

 Both the companies and the government issue the debentures as and when they require.
 But the investor or the debenture holder has to face the risk.

 The risk can be of inflation.
 Here, the inflation risk is when the interest rate that is paid to the investor does not keep with the rise in the rate of inflation.
-Say, the inflation rises by 4% and the interest rate on a debenture is 3%.
-The investor is very well going to be in loss.
+Say the inflation rises by 4% and the interest rate on a debenture is 3%.
+The investor is very well going to be at a loss.

 Interest Rate Risk

 There is another risk of the interest rate.
 Here, the investor holds the debts during the time of rising interest rates in the market.
-The investor finds himself getting less return on his investment as compared to the other investments that are paying high return in current market situations.
-Therefore, the investor will earn a lower yield in comparison to other investors (playing in current market situations).
+The investor finds himself getting less return on his investment than the other investments that are paying high returns in current market situations.
+Therefore, the investor will earn a lower yield than other investors (playing in current market situations).

 Credit and Default Risk

-Further, the debentures also carry credit and default risk.
-As we know that the debentures are as secure as the financial strength of the issuer.
-If a company is struggling financially, whether due to internal reasons or because of macroeconomic factors, the investors are at the risk of default.
+Further, the debentures also carry credit and default risk, as we know that the debentures are as secure as the financial strength of the issuer.
+Suppose a company is struggling financially, whether due to internal reasons or because of macroeconomic factors, the investors are at the risk of default.
 The only consolation, in this case, is that the debenture holders have a right to be paid before the common stoke holders in case of bankruptcy.